CB Morón

-Club Baloncesto Morón, also known as Aceitunas Fragata Morón as sponsorship, is a Spanish professional basketball team based in Morón de la Frontera, Andalusia.
+Club Baloncesto Morón, also known as Aceitunas Fragata Morón as sponsorship, is a Spanish professional basketball team based in Morón de la Frontera, Andalusia, competing in the LEB Oro.

 History

 The club was founded on 1 February 1993 with the aim to replace former CD Arunci, that was dissolved.

 In July 2015 the club was promoted to LEB Plata after winning the three games of one of the Final Stages of the 2014–15 Liga EBA.

+For the 2024–25 season, the club was promoted to LEB Oro.